Tasfiq-K/rokomari_scraping/README.md

 This repo contains code for scrapy bot (scraper) which scrapes book information from one of the largest online bookshop in Bangladesh, [**rokomari.com**](https://www.rokomari.com)

+The scraper collected **3 Lac+** book information from [**rokomari.com**](https://www.rokomari.com)

 ## Setup

 To setup this bot in your local machine follow the followings:

 First, you'll probably need to create a virtual environment (venv).
+It's always safer and a good idea to run any project under a virtual environment.
 Go to a directory where you want to create your venv and open terminal/cmd there and paste or write this command:

 ```bash